wbrbr/htex/README.md

 - `Htex.glsl` is a GLSL library that implements the seamless texture fetch algorithm described in our paper
 - The `apps/` directory contains the source code for our Htex viewer `htxviewer`, as well as utilities that convert from Ptex to Htex (`ptx2htx`) and from UV mapped meshes to Htex (`uv2htx`)

-- The `lib/` directory contains a C++ library to store and sample Htex files on the CPU.
-It is a modified version of the Ptex library.
+You can find the C++ library that we use to read and write Htex files in [this repository](https://github.com/wbrbr/htex-api)